-Council indicated through Asset Management Plan workshops that reticulation found to be deficient in providing fire flow or pressure should be upgraded as required.
+Reticulation found to be deficient in providing fire flow or pressure should be upgraded as required.
 Full compliance with the Code of Practice would, at this stage, only be endorsed if the Code became mandatory.

 7.1.3.3 Valve Testing